EgoEngineModding/ego.nefsedit/README.md

 - Extracting non-compressed files from encrypted archives?
 - Console logging performance issues.
 - Check if the part 6 field has a flag indicating if data is encrypted.
+- Fix part 3 writing.
+Need to append bytes to end to get on a 4 byte boundary (?)

 ## Acknowledgements
 Special thanks to [@Gigi1237]( https://github.com/Gigi1237 ) for encryption work.